IP80808080/Enchanted-Climber/README.md

 ## 📜 License

-Academic project — CDAC IACSD.
-Not for redistribution.
+Hobby project — Not for redistribution.